TheOffensiveDefender/DFIRTools/README.md

 	Invoke-Expression $([net.webclient]::new().downloadstring('https://raw.githubusercontent.com/TheOffensiveDefender/DFIRTools/main/TriageCollectors/WindowsTriage.ps1'))

-Once the collector is done running it will produce a compressed .zip file in your "C:\\" directory
+Once the collector is done running it will produce a compressed .zip file in your "C:\\" directory.

 ===========================================================================